dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 title: The Service Invocation building block
 description: A description of the Service Invocation building block and how to apply it
 author: amolenk
-ms.date: 09/26/2020
+ms.date: 11/27/2020
 ---

 # The Service Invocation building block

-In a distributed system, services often need to communicate with other services to complete business operations.
-The [Dapr Service Invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/) enables you to streamline communication between services using either gRPC or HTTP protocols, while providing additional benefits.
+In a distributed system, a service often needs to communicate with another service to complete a business operation.
+While always a best practice to implement asynchronous communication, sometimes a direct synchronous call between services is unavoidable.
+However, when required, the [Dapr Service Invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/) can help you streamline communication between services.

 ## What it solves

 Making calls between services in a distributed application may appear easy, but there are many challenges involved.
 For example, ...

-- How do you even know where the other services are?
+- How do you know where the other services are?
 - Once you've got a service address, how do you call that service securely?
 - What happens if that call fails?
 - How do you handle retries when short-lived [transient errors](https://docs.microsoft.com/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling) occur?

 Lastly, as distributed applications can consist of many different services, capturing insights into the application and service call graphs are critical to diagnose production issues.

-The Dapr Service Invocation building block resolves these challenges by using a Dapr sidecar as a reverse proxy for your service.
+The Dapr [Service Invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/) resolves these challenges by using a Dapr sidecar as a reverse proxy for your service.

 ## How it works

 Let's start with an example.
-Consider two services: Service A and Service B. Service A needs to call the `catalog/items` API on Service B. While Service A could obtain a reference to and call Service B, direct calls bewteen services can get complicated fast and result in a dependency between the services.
+Consider two services: Service A and Service B. Service A needs to call the `catalog/items` API on Service B. While Service A could obtain a reference to and call Service B, direct calls can become complicated fast and result in a dependency between the services.

 Why not let a Dapr sidecar handle this call for you?
 Figure 4-x shows the operation.